An Excerpt from active measures: part ii

 • • •

 “But surely you must have heard something?”
 Hatem insisted.
 “No one is closer to Haj Qasem than you.
 This is known.
-You are his favorite, Mohandis!”
+You are his favorite, Mohandis.”

 The bluntness of Taghavi’s remark caught Hatem off guard.

-The sodium lamps illuminating the airfield’s main guard post came into view.
+Sodium lamps illuminating the airfield’s main guard post came into view.
 “I apologize for my rudeness,” Taghavi offered after a moment.

-“Even still,” he added, “I am not so reckless…”
+“Even still,” he added, “I am not so reckless.”

-The motorcade drove directly to the apron.
-A Harbin Y-12, a Chinese high-wing turboprop plane, painted in the livery of the IRGC Aerospace Force, sat at the end of the runway, fueled for the ninety-minute flight to Tehran’s Mehrabad Airport.
+The motorcade drove to the apron.
+A Harbin Y-12, a Chinese high-wing turboprop plane painted in the livery of the IRGC Aerospace Force, sat at the end of the runway, fueled for the ninety-minute flight to Tehran’s Mehrabad Airport.
 Just off the flight line, parked in hardened trapezoid-shaped shelters built by Yugoslavian contractors for Saddam’s air force, were Iranian Yasir and Ababil-3 UAVs reverse-engineered from American and South African designs.

 “Send Haj Qasem my regards,” Hatem told him.